the1lab/1lab/src/Cat/Displayed/Instances/Simple.lagda.md

 to represent contexts internally (i.e.: product types).

 To start, we fix some base category $\cB$ with binary products.
-Intuitvely, this will be some sort of category of contexts, and context extension endows this category with products.
+Intuitively, this will be some sort of category of contexts, and context extension endows this category with products.
 We interpret a type in a context to be an object $\Gamma \times X : \cB$.